 Everyone wears a flower in one of three colors: red, white or purple.
 Laurie wrote, “…people would wear red Gimov [see photo of the red Hibiscus flower above] if their mothers are alive.
 They would wear white roses if their mothers recently passed; or lavender if their mother had joined the Ancestors some time ago… Never sit next to a person who wears white roses on mother’s day.
 It is physically hazardous…”

 This article was posted on Monday, May 14th, 2012 at 11:45 am and is filed under Countries & Cultures, Customs and Traditions, Haiti, Haitian Creole, Holidays Around the World, Languages, Mothers Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply